-For subdivision with multiple sections or phases at least one section or phase must be granted secondary approval at least every 2 years to maintain the effectiveness of the primary approval, until all sections or phases included in the primary have been approved, with a maximum time allowance of 8 years unless extended by the Plan Commission.
-See also subsection 1.9.2B (not sure), Secondary Approval, for approval of phases under prior ordinances.
+For subdivisions with multiple sections or phases at least one section or phase must be granted secondary approval at least every 2 years to maintain the effectiveness of the primary approval, until all sections or phases included in the primary have been approved, with a maximum time allowance of 8 years unless extended by the Plan Commission.
+Any proposed or actual subdivision granted primary approval by the Plan Commission before the adoption date of this Ordinance may continue to receive all phased secondary approvals under the provisions of the ordinance in effect at the time of primary approval.

-(c) Extensions of Primary Approval

-The applicant may request an extension of the original primary approval for a period of up to five (5) years for subdivisions without sections or phases, and for a period of up to 2 years for each section or phase for subdivisions with sections or phases.
+Extensions of Primary Approval The applicant may request an extension of the original primary approval for a period of up to 5 years for subdivisions without sections or phases, and for a period of up to 2 years for each section or phase for subdivisions with sections or phases.
 The request shall be made in writing and shall describe the need for the extension.
 The request shall be considered by the Plan Commission at a public meeting as a non-public hearing item.
 It shall be within the discretion of a Plan Commission to grant or deny such request.
 The maximum number of requests permitted is 2.

-(13) Application for Secondary Approval
+(27) Application for Secondary Approval